Skip to Main Content

 Failure to comment on larger, more significant issues

-In the introduction, your task was to move from the general [the field of study] to the specific [the research problem].
-However, in the conclusion, your task is to move from a specific discussion [your research problem] back to a general discussion [i.e., how your research contributes new understanding or fills an important gap in the literature].
-In short, the conclusion is where you should place your research within a larger context [visualize your paper as an hourglass--start with a broad introduction and review of the literature, move to the specific analysis and discussion, conclude with a broad summary of the study's implications and significance].
+In the introduction, your task was to move from the general [topic studied within the field of study] to the specific [the research problem].
+However, in the conclusion, your task is to move the discussion from specific [your research problem] back to a general discussion framed around the implications and significance of your findings [i.e., how your research contributes new understanding or fills an important gap in the literature].
+In short, the conclusion is where you should place your research within a larger context [visualize the structure of your paper as an hourglass--start with a broad introduction and review of the literature, move to the specific method of analysis and the discussion, conclude with a broad summary of the study's implications and significance].

 Failure to reveal problems and negative results

 Negative aspects of the research process should never be ignored.
-These are problems, deficiencies, or challenges encountered during your study should be summarized as a way of qualifying your overall conclusions.
+These are problems, deficiencies, or challenges encountered during your study.
+They should be summarized as a way of qualifying your overall conclusions.
 If you encountered negative or unintended results [i.e., findings that are validated outside the research context in which they were generated], you must report them in the results section and discuss their implications in the discussion section of your paper.
-In the conclusion, use your summary of the negative results as an opportunity to explain their possible significance and/or how they may form the basis for future research.
+In the conclusion, use negative or surprising results as an opportunity to explain their possible significance and/or how they may form the basis for future research.

 Failure to provide a clear summary of what was learned

-In order to be able to discuss how your research fits within your field of study [and possibly the world at large], you need to summarize briefly and succinctly how it contributes to new knowledge or a new understanding about the research problem.
-This element of your conclusion may be only a few sentences long.
+In order to discuss how your research fits within your field of study [and possibly the world at large], you need to summarize briefly and succinctly how it contributes to new knowledge or a new understanding about the research problem.
+This element of your conclusion may be only a few sentences long, but it often represents the key takeaway for your reader.

 Failure to match the objectives of your research

-Often research objectives in the social sciences change while the research is being carried out.
+Often research objectives in the social and behavioral sciences change while the research is being carried out due to unforeseen factors or unanticipated variables.
 This is not a problem unless you forget to go back and refine the original objectives in your introduction.
 As these changes emerge they must be documented so that they accurately reflect what you were trying to accomplish in your research [not what you thought you might accomplish when you began].

 Resist the urge to apologize

 If you've immersed yourself in studying the research problem, you presumably should know a good deal about it [perhaps even more than your professor!].
 Nevertheless, by the time you have finished writing, you may be having some doubts about what you have produced.
 Repress those doubts!
-Don't undermine your authority by saying something like, "This is just one approach to examining this problem; there may be other, much better approaches that...."
-The overall tone of your conclusion should convey confidence to the reader.
+Don't undermine your authority as a researcher by saying something like, "This is just one approach to examining this problem; there may be other, much better approaches that...."
+The overall tone of your conclusion should convey confidence to the reader concerning the validity and realiability of your research.

 Assan, Joseph.
 "Writing the Conclusion Chapter: The Good, the Bad and the Missing."
 Liverpool: Development Studies Association (2009): 1-8; Concluding Paragraphs.
 College Writing Center at Meramec.
 St. Louis Community College; Conclusions.
 The Writing Center.
 University of North Carolina; Conclusions.
 The Writing Lab and The OWL.
 Purdue University; Freedman, Leora and Jerry Plotnick.
 Introductions and Conclusions.
 The Lab Report.
 University College Writing Centre.
 University of Toronto; Leibensperger, Summer.
 Draft Your Conclusion.
 Academic Center, the University of Houston-Victoria, 2003; Make Your Last Words Count.
 The Writer’s Handbook.
 Writing Center.
 University of Wisconsin Madison; Miquel, Fuster-Marquez and Carmen Gregori-Signes.
 “Chapter Six: ‘Last but Not Least:’ Writing the Conclusion of Your Paper.”
 In Writing an Applied Linguistics Thesis or Dissertation: A Guide to Presenting Empirical Research.
 John Bitchener, editor.
 (Basingstoke,UK: Palgrave Macmillan, 2010), pp. 93-105; Tips for Writing a Good Conclusion.
 Writing@CSU.
 Colorado State University; Kretchmer, Paul.
 Twelve Steps to Writing an Effective Conclusion.
 San Francisco Edit, 2003-2008; Writing Conclusions.
 Writing Tutorial Services, Center for Innovative Teaching and Learning.
 Indiana University; Writing: Considering Structure and Organization.
 Institute for Writing Rhetoric.
 Dartmouth College.